by Cori Hilsgen

 It was pieced together by the church quilting group’s chairperson Delrose Fischer and newly recruited quilter Linda Loso.

 The ambitious and seldom idle Church of St. Joseph quilters have been busy stitching for this year’s annual festival and have much to show for their hard work.

-Other members of the group include Marilyn Brinkman, Cathy Buchheit, Sharon Froelich (another new quilter to the group), Ione Jacobs, Judy Meemkin, Jeny Meyer, Josie Meyer, Betty Schloemer, Ilene Schmitt, Geri Schwab and Lynn Valek.
+Other members of the group include Marilyn Brinkman, Cathy Buchheit, Sharon Froehle (another new quilter to the group), Ione Jacobs, Judy Meemkin, Jeny Meyer, Josie Meyer, Betty Schloemer, Ilene Schmitt, Geri Schwab and Lynn Valek.

 In addition to stitching the quilts, Brinkman, Fischer, Loso, Schloemer and Schmitt also help with piecing the quilts.
 Schwab hems most of the quilts with some help from Schloemer and Schmitt.

 Meemkin, who pieced quilts from 1986-2016, still helps set up and clean up for the group’s Monday lunches.
 She also occasionally still helps piece baby quilts and sew borders on the quilts.